hammerlab/genspio/README.md

 Genspio is a typed EDSL to generate shell scripts and commands from OCaml.

-The idea is to build values of type `Genspio.EDSL.t` with the combinators in the `Genspio.EDSL` module, and compile them to POSIX shell scripts (or one-liners) with functions from `Genspio.Compile`.
+The idea is to build values of type `'a EDSL.t` with the combinators in the `Genspio.EDSL` module, and compile them to POSIX shell scripts (or one-liners) with functions from `Genspio.Compile`.